claudioperez/OpenSeesRT/README.md

 - **Performance improvements** The `opensees` package uses the experimental `OpenSeesRT` analysis kernel which eliminates reliance on global variables for state and memory management.
-Stack-allocated matrices and vectors eliminate the need for static local variables and furnish additional performance improvements.
+  Furthermore, new template classes allow for stack-allocated matrices and vectors and eliminate the need for static local variables for additional performance improvements.

 - **Reliability** All program state is encapsulated in user-instantiated classes,